malciller/dio-domains/README.md

 **Fear & Greed**: Both `grid_interval` and `accumulation_buffer` are
-resolved at domain startup using linear interpolation between their configured `[min, max]` ranges based on the CoinMarketCap Fear & Greed index (0–100).
-The index is dynamically re-evaluated at runtime whenever the underlying asset price moves by a significant threshold (e.g., +/- 3.5%) from the baseline, ensuring both grid spacing and accumulation behavior adapt to changing market conditions. `accumulation_buffer` scaling is Hyperliquid-only.
-Provide `CMC_API_KEY` for live values.
+resolved at domain startup using linear interpolation between their configured `[min, max]` ranges based on the CoinMarketCap Fear & Greed index (0 to 100).
+The index is dynamically re-evaluated at runtime whenever the underlying asset price moves by a significant threshold (e.g., +/- 3.5%) from the baseline, ensuring both grid spacing and accumulation behavior adapt to changing market conditions.
+`accumulation_buffer` scaling is Hyperliquid-only.
+Provide `CMC_API_KEY`
+for live values; the index defaults to 50.0 when the key is missing or the API is unreachable.

 **Auto-Hedge** (Hyperliquid only): Single-short-per-cycle delta hedge on perps.
 Spot buy fills open a perp short; spot sell fills close it.